Website

 I hate HTML, I find writing it it really awkward so my first requirement is to not use HTML at all.
 I don't need it to be super snazzy and I'm realistically not going to spend a load of time on CSS to make it look pretty, but I do want it to render well on both PC and mobile.

 From my initial research it looked like Python and Flask were good choices.
-I'd experimented with using Rust but it didn't look like there was as good support for presenting websites using Rust.
+I'd researched using Rust but it didn't look like there was as good support for presenting websites using Rust.
 It's great for backend stuff and APIs but not for web presentation.

 One big idea is that I wanted the page to be scalable, so designing it in a way that benefits from docker and kubernetes was a must.
 On that vein I decided to separate out the content from the framework and created 2 repos to achieve this: * techartdesign-content * techartdesign-framework